8 Ideas for Where to Store a Litter Box in an RV

 Alternatively, ready-made litter box enclosures are available to match any style of decor.

-• HIDDEN IN PLAIN SIGHT: Want to avoid the ugly look of a litter box in your home?
-The Contemporary Cat Litter Hide-Away Cabinet features a sleek and modern design that blends seamlessly with existing home décor and provides privacy in style.
-There is a circular opening on the side, allowing your cat to jump in and out as they please, while keeping the front doors closed.
-Your cat will greatly appreciate the privacy, as well keeps other larger animals like dogs out of the litter.
+• HIDDEN IN PLAIN SIGHT: The hidden Cat Litter Box Hide-Away Cabinet features a sleek and elevated design aesthetic that blends seamlessly with existing home décor and provides discreet privacy in style.
+There is a large low entry circular opening on the side, allowing your cat to jump in and out as they please, while keeping the front white doors closed.
+Your cat will greatly appreciate the dog proof space, keeping larger animals like dogs out of the litter box tray.

 Here’s a photo of a living area in an RV featuring the litter box cabinet above: